 - Community Performance Report December 2012

-There are four parts to the Resourcing Strategy:
+There are three parts to the Resourcing Strategy:

 It is the critical link between the strategic goals of the Community Strategic Plan and the actions in the Delivery Program.
 It identifies the resources of time, money, assets and people required to carry them out.
 The Resourcing Strategy is updated annually with the development of each Operational Plan and reviewed every four years when the Community Strategic Plan is renewed.

 The Local Government Act (1993) requires councils to prepare an annual report by 30th November each year.
 The report is intended as a measure of how well Council has achieved the outcomes anticipated in their management plans and contains a copy of Council's audited financial statements.

 The Liverpool Council Audit, Risk and Improvement Committee Annual report is designed to provide the Elected Representatives and the community with a summary of the Committee’s responsibilities, work, operations and deliberations during the period at question.
 The Committee is a governance function composing of a majority independent membership, which assists Council to fulfil its corporate governance and oversight responsibilities.